rikulo/rikulo-docs/docs/View_Development/Build_with_DOM_Elements/Render_DOM_Elements.md

       super.domAttrs_(out, noId, noStyle, noClass);
     }

 > The `noId`, `noStyle` and `noClass` arguments are designed if you prefer to generate any of these attributes by yourself, rather than by the superclass.
+However, the generation of the `id` attribute is important since [View.node](api:view) depends on it, so, if you specify `noId` to true, you have to generate it by yourself.

 ###Override [View.domInner_()](api:view)